Utility Cloud Glossary

 A user-defined list to be used in multiple choice or multiple select fields in asset classes or workflows.

-A view in most searches where each search results shows as a row in a list with information about that result showing.
+A view in most searches where each search result shows as a row in a list with information about that result showing.

 A workflow type representing work to be done against any asset, either done in a single point of space or with no location specified.